 In your varied diet, you should be eating a lot of plant-based foods.
 Fruits and vegetables are the best sources of nutrients for a healthy gut.
 This is because they contain a lot of fiber, which we all know benefits the digestive system.
 In fact, a study has found that vegetarian diets lead to reduced levels of disease-causing bacteria.
 However, it must be noted that vegetarians tend to lead healthier lifestyles than omnivores, which makes it unclear whether this is related to meat consumption.
 Regardless, plant-based foods are good for your gut.

 Grains are also very good for gut health — whole grains in particular.
-They are broken down in the large intestine by microbiota, and can stimulate the growth of beneficial bacteria.
+They are broken down in the large intestine by microbiota and can stimulate the growth of vital bacteria.

-Food that is rich in polyphenols can also be beneficial for gut health.
-Polyphenols are plant compounds that can have a positive impact on your health due to their ability to reduce blood pressure, inflammation, cholesterol, and oxidative stress.
+Food that is rich in polyphenols can also be important for gut health.
+Polyphenols are plant compounds that can have a positive impact on your health due to their ability to reduce a number of out-of-balance factors.
 Good sources of polyphenols include:

 - Dark chocolate

 - Red wine